jflamy/owlcms4/docs/Registration.md

    ![073_excel](img/Preparation/073_excel.png)

-4. The groups that you list on the "Athletes" tab should be defined on the second "Groups" tab.
-The minimum is to provide the group code.
+4. The groups that you list on the "Athletes" tab **must** be defined on the second "Groups" tab.
+At a minimum, provide a group code.

    - The program will create groups with the code names you use.
 You can use numbers, or any short combinations.
 Some people use the categories present in the group (ex: M81B-M77A)
    - When entering dates and times, <u>we recommend that you use the format that Excel shows you</u> (which may vary based on your Office and operating system settings).
 The program will also accept an international `yyyy-MM-dd hh:mm`  format (4-digit year, month, day, 24-hour hour, minutes) as an alternative.